DHTMLX/docs-suite/docs/grid/configuration.md

 **Related sample**: [Grid.
 Editable Data](https://snippet.dhtmlx.com/w2cdossn)

-- **multiselect** - an editor for cells that should contain several options to choose from.
-You can choose one option, several options, all options, or no options.
+- **multiselect** - an editor for cells that enables selection of multiple options.
+You can select one option, several options, all options, or no options.

 ```js
 columns: [